lightningnetwork/lnd/docs/watchtower.md

 interact with the watchtower client directly to obtain/modify information about the set of registered watchtowers.

-As as example, with the `lncli wtclient tower` command, you can obtain the number of sessions currently negotiated with the watchtower added above and determine whether it is currently being used for backups through the `active_session_candidate` value.
+As an example, with the `lncli wtclient tower` command, you can obtain the number of sessions currently negotiated with the watchtower added above and determine whether it is currently being used for backups through the `active_session_candidate` value.